 Hatamiya previously served as Executive-in-Residence and Adjunct Professor at the University of California at Davis Graduate School of Management and as a Senior Fellow at the University of California at Los Angeles (UCLA) School of Public Affairs.
 He serves as a lecturer at the University of California at Davis School of Law.

-Currently, Hatamiya serves on the Advisory Boards of U.S. Bank and the Central Valley Fund and was the Vice Chairman of the Board of Directors for SunTherm Energy.
+Currently, Hatamiya serves on the Board of Directors of Quiks, an online payments company, and AGNI Energy, Inc., a fusion energy startup.
+He also serves on the Advisory Boards of U.S. Bank and the Central Valley Fund, and served as the Vice Chairman of the Board of Directors for SunTherm Energy.
 He previously served on the Board of Directors for the Environmental Power Corporation, an alternative energy, renewable biogas company.
 Hatamiya graduated from Harvard University with a B.A. in Economics.
 In addition, he earned his M.B.A. from the Anderson Graduate School of Management at UCLA, and his J.D. from the UCLA School of Law.